Bushra1216/Hotel-Revenue-Analysis/README.md

 ### Results
-The analysis results are summarized as follows:
+The analysis results are summarized as follows: <br>
-1.The revenue increased significantly from 2018 to 2019 but it began to declined from end of Octobor towards 2019 to 2020.
+ 1. The revenue increased significantly from 2018 to 2019.
+However, it began to decline towards the end of Octobor 2019 to 2020.<br>
-2.Andorra(AND) is the most profitable region over three years with the revenue of $2,531.63 per month.
+ 2. Andorra(AND) is the most profitable region over three years with the revenue of $2,531.63 per month.<br>
-3.From 2019 to 2020  the average daily rate has increases gradually $99.53 to $104.45.
+ 3. The average daily rate (ADR) increased steadily from $99.53 in 2019 to $104.45 in 2020 and they offered more discount from 2019 to attract customers more. <br>
-4.By analyzing the required car spaces, I obsrved that there is enough space for parking.
-So there is no need to expand parking area.
+ 4. By analyzing the required car spaces, it is concluded that there is enough space for parking.
+So there is no need to expand parking area. <br>
-5.Hotel booking rate is decreased from 2019 to 2019 but to attract customers they offered more discount from 2019.
-The cancellation of booking percentage is increased after 2018.
+ 5. Hotel booking rate is decreased from 2019 to 2019 and the cancellation of booking percentage is increased after 2018. <br>
-6.The broader revenue trajectory reveals an initial period of growth from 2018 to 2019, followed by a decline in 2020.
-Global disruptions, expensive booking rates may reduce the revenue after October 2019 which affecting both booking and overall revenue.
+ 6. The broader revenue trajectory reveals an initial period of growth from 2018 to 2019, followed by a decline in 2020.
+Global disruptions, expensive booking rates may reduce the revenue after October 2019 which affecting both booking and overall revenue. <br>